-- The Gateway (as defined in this ST) serves as the communication component between the components in the LAN of the consumer (such as meters and added generation plants) and the outside world.
-It can be seen as a special kind of firewall dedicated to the smart metering functionality.
-It also collects, processes and stores the records from Meter(s) and ensures that only authorised parties have access to them or derivatives thereof.
-Before sending Meter Data7 the information will be encrypted and signed using the services of a Security Module.
-The Gateway features a mandatory user interface, enabling authorised consumers to access the data relevant to them. - The Meter itself records the consumption or production of one or more commodities (e.g. electricity, gas, water, heat) and submits those records in defined intervals to the Gateway.
+The Meter itself records the consumption or production of one or more commodities (e.g. electricity, gas, water, heat) and submits those records in defined intervals to the Gateway.
 The Meter Data has to be signed and encrypted before transfer in order to ensure its confidentiality, authenticity and integrity.
-The Meter is comparable to a classical meter8 and has comparable security requirements; it will be sealed as classical meters are today according to the regulations of the calibration authority [PTB A50.7].
-The Meter further supports the encryption and integrity protection of its connection to the Gateway9. - The Gateway utilizes the services of a Security Module (e.g. a smart card) as a cryptographic service provider and as a secure storage for confidential assets.
+The Meter is comparable to a classical meter7 and has comparable security requirements; it will be sealed as classical meters are today according to the regulations of the calibration authority [PTB A50.7].
+The Meter further supports the encryption and integrity protection of its connection to the Gateway8.

+The Gateway utilizes the services of a Security Module (e.g. a smart card) as a cryptographic service provider and as a secure storage for confidential assets.
 The Security Module will be evaluated separately according to the requirements in the corresponding Protection Profile (c.f.
 [SM-PP]).

-Controllable Local Systems (CLS, as shown in Figure 2) may range from local power generation plants, controllable loads such as air condition and intelligent household appliances ("white goods") to applications in home automation.
+Controllable Local Systems (CLS, as shown in Figure 1.2) may range from local power generation plants, controllable loads such as air condition and intelligent household appliances ("white goods") to applications in home automation.
 CLS may utilize the services of the Gateway for communication services.
 However, CLS are not part of the Smart Metering System.

-The following figure introduces the external interfaces of the TOE and shows the cardinality of the involved entities.
-Detailed information regarding the logical and physical interfaces of the TOE is provided in subsection 1.5.7 and subsection 1.5.8.
+115 The following figure introduces the external interfaces of the TOE and shows the cardinality of the involved section 1.5.7 and section 1.5.8.